| Barriers To Basic Care As the fastest growing population in American

 to change prison conditions, women in prison have been and continue

+to be proactive in demanding adequate medical care.
 Pregnancy is one of the more common female health concerns, yet

 even prison wardens agree that several of its needs “have yet